shorepine/tulipcc/docs/tulip_api.md

 We include [LVGL 9](https://lvgl.io) for use in making your own user interface.
 LVGL is quite powerful and optimized for constrained hardware like Tulip.
 You can build nice UIs with simple Python commands.
 You can use LVGL directly by simply `import lvgl` and setting up your own widgets.
 Please check out [LVGL's examples page](https://docs.lvgl.io/8.3/examples.html) for inspiration.
 (As of this writing, their Python examples have not been ported to our version of LVGL (9.0.0) but most things should still work.)

-For more simple uses of LVGL, like buttons, sliders, checkboxes and single line text entry, we provide wrappers like `ui_checkbox` and `ui_text`, etc. See our fully Python implementation of these in [ui.py](https://github.com/bwhitman/tulipcc/blob/main/tulip/shared/py/ui.py) for hints on building your own UIs.
-Also see our `buttons.py` example in your Tulip's `/sys/ex/` folder.
+For more simple uses of LVGL, like buttons, sliders, checkboxes and single line text entry, we provide wrappers like `UICheckbox` and `UIButton`, etc. See our fully Python implementation of these in [ui.py](https://github.com/bwhitman/tulipcc/blob/main/tulip/shared/py/ui.py) for hints on building your own UIs.
+Also see our `buttons.py` example in your Tulip's `/sys/ex/` folder, or more complete examples like `drums`, `juno6`, `wordpad` etc in `/sys/app`.

 You can summon a touch keyboard with `tulip.keyboard()`.
 Tapping the keyboard icon dismisses it, or you can use `tulip.keyboard()` again to remove it.